arminc/arminc.github.io/_posts/2010-03-09-how-to-use-embedded-glassfish-from-junit.md

 The presistance.xml from that sample goes here src/main/resources/META-INF

 If you have read my other post “How to test EJB3.1 with embedded container?” [http://blog.coralic.nl/2010/03/08/how-to-test-ejb3-1-with-embedded-container/] you have seen that for an embedded container we needed an domain.xml and ds\_jdbc\_ra.
-Luckily using embedded glassfish this way we don&#8217;t need that anymore.
+Luckily using embedded glassfish this way we don't need that anymore.
 Two reasons for that:
 1)when you do your test glassfish does complain about that it can not find ds\_jdbc\_ra and then goes off and creates it for it self, so no problem here
-2)we don&#8217;t need the domain.xml to tell glassfish how to configure it self because we can do that in our junit test
+2)we don't need the domain.xml to tell glassfish how to configure it self because we can do that in our junit test

 We need some junit to test our EJB, first we create an junit test.